 Notes

-• To upload, download, or access objects in a bucket that is encrypted using SSE-KMS, you must have permissions to use the specified CMK ID, and the request must not be anonymous.
+When you upload, download, or access objects in a bucket with SSE-KMS encryption enabled, ensure that you have permissions to use the specified CMK ID and that the request is not anonymous.
 Otherwise, the request fails and the This request is forbidden by kms error is returned.

-• Objects in a bucket that are retrieved using mirroring-based back-to-origin rules are not encrypted by default.
+Objects that are mirrored to a bucket using mirroring-based back-to-origin are not encrypted by default.

-• Enabling or changing the encryption method for a bucket does not affect the encryption configuration of existing objects in the bucket.
+Enabling or modifying the encryption method for a bucket does not affect the encryption configuration of existing objects in the bucket.

-• If you configure encryption for a bucket, you can still configure a separate encryption method for an object when you upload or copy it.
-The encryption method configured for the object takes precedence.
+If you configure encryption for a bucket, you can still specify a different encryption method for an individual object when you upload or copy it.
+The encryption method specified for the object prevails.
 For more information, see PutObject.

 Permissions